Pumping can come with some learning curves. These tips can help not only make pumping more bearable but possibly even more enjoyable, too.

 Look, maybe our definitions of enjoyable are different here, but with these seven tips, you’ll at least be able to relax while pumping that liquid gold.
 More relaxation means more milk, mama.

-You could also opt for a hands-free, wireless breast pump such as the Willow in addition to the below tips.
-It’s a great option for those needing more convenience and flexibility around their pumping schedule.
+You could opt for a hands-free, wireless breast pump like the Willow.
+It’s an excellent option for those needing more convenience and flexibility around their pumping schedule.

 1. Get the right flange size